ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tr-064/README.md

 ## Changelog

+### 4.2.13 (2021-07-12)
+* (Apollon77) Optimize for js-controller 3.3 and prevent warnings (you pot. need to delete datapoints if you still see errors, they will be recreated)

 ### 4.2.12 (2021-04-16)
 * (Apollon77) prevent html template for calllists to be overwritten by default one
 * (Apollon77) fix crash case (Sentry IOBROKER-TR-064-2M)